jgiambona/crypto-trader/README.md

 # CryptoTrader

-CryptoTrader automates the task of trading cryptocurrencies based on current market price.
+CrayptoTrader automates the task of trading cryptocurrencies based on current market price.

-***

-### Current State

-+ LiveCoin Exchange API
-+ Web frontend (WIP)

-### What's in the Roadmap?

-- Enable and disable crypto exchange.
-- Control the platform using telegram.
-- Need more crypto exchange.

-### Production
+## Production

 #### Prerequisites:

 + Docker 18.1
++ Grafana
++ PostgreSQL
++ InfluxDB

 The first thing to do in order to run system is to download docker and pull golang image into the host system.